vives-projectweek-1-2020/LocalNeeds/Readme.md

 ## How to start the app

 The app can be started using docker-compose for starting the app manually please check the readme in the flaskapp folder.
+Make sure the .envexample is followed.

 With docker-compose you can use the following command, the app will be available on localhost with port 8008.